AsiMrz/AB-Testing/README.md

 There are a couple of ways we can get at the certainty of these retention numbers.
 Here we will use bootstrapping:

 ## Bootstraping
-**Definition:** The basic idea of bootstrapping is that inference about a population from sample data (sample → population) can be modelled by resampling the sample data and performing inference about a sample from resampled data (resampled → sample).
+**Definition** The basic idea of bootstrapping is that inference about a population from sample data (sample → population) can be modeled by resampling the sample data and performing inference about a sample from resampled data (resampled → sample).
 In bootstrap-resamples, the 'population' is in fact the sample, and this is known; hence the quality of inference of the 'true' sample from resampled data (resampled → sample) is measurable.
 (Wikipedia)

-**Resampling with Bootstrapping**
-Here, we define a loop for making two separate random list of the bootstrapped means for each A/B group: the first day retention and the seventh retention.In this way, the variation in these retention will give us an indication of how uncertain the retention numbers are.
+Resampling with Bootstrapping Here, we define a loop for making two separate random lists of the bootstrapped means for each A/B group: the first-day retention and the seventh retention.
+In this way, the variation in these retentions will give us an indication of how uncertain the retention numbers are.

       `boot_1d = []